 Quad O is intended to solve the problem of minimal regulations.
 The USEPA presents the argument that the reduction of fugitive emissions will ultimately recuperate the cost of Quad O implementation.
 According to the USEPA's Air Regulations Fact Sheet, it is estimated that revenue from selling gas that was previously wasted will offset the cost of compliance.
 This estimated revenue ranges between \$11 and \$19 million when the rules are fully implemented in 2015.
-The argument developed states; the gas that would have been vented will now go into the pipeline, providing this additional revenue for oil and gas companies.
+The argument developed states that the gas that would have been vented will now go into the pipeline, providing this additional revenue for oil and gas companies.

-Now that we have reviewed standard flares and the options available, let's discuss how to choose the appropriate enclosed combustor for your worksite.
-The selection process is based upon two factors, incoming flow rate, in ft3/hr and gas composition.
-From gas composition the critical information is BTU (heating) value of the process gas in BTU/ft3.
-This combined with flow rate will indicate how much energy is generated from the process, or burning rate.
+Let's review how to choose the appropriate enclosed combustor for your worksite.
+The selection process is based upon two factors - incoming flow rate, in ft3/hr and gas composition.
+From gas composition, the critical information is BTU (heating) value of the process gas in BTU/ft3.
+This, combined with flow rate, will indicate how much energy is generated from the process, or burning rate.
 Leading manufactures offer options based upon the burning rate.
 One instance is a model capable of 2,388,400 BTU/hr.
 If your burning rate is greater than model one's capabilities, a second model offered has a burning capacity of 9,212,400 BTU/hr.
-It is also important to point out many worksites choose a combination of multiple units to handle burning rates greater than our single units discussed.
+It is also important to point out many worksites choose a combination of multiple units to handle burning rates greater than the single units discussed.

-As previously noted, testing, retesting as well as monitoring of devices is a component of Quad O legislation.
-Leading technology offers a solution to further exceed the requirements of Quad O. A data-logging feature allows the user to record and track the performance of our enclosed combustor operations.
+As previously noted, testing and retesting as well as monitoring of devices is a component of Quad O legislation.
+Leading technology offers a solution to further exceed the requirements of Quad O. A data-logging feature allows the user to record and track the performance of the enclosed combustor operations.
 Not only can data logging technology be integrated into your SCADA or DCS systems, parameters such as temperature, process gas supply pressure and run time are standard logging parameters.
 Other parameters such as flow rate, valve position and alarm history can also be monitored.
 Data logging technology allows compliance operations to be monitored and procured with ease.
 Data can also assist and give insight into patterns in process conditions should any issues in the combustion process arise.

 ABUTEC's enclosed technology offers complete enclosed flame, temperature monitoring and control, data logging of key parameters and full automatic operation.
-ABUTEC's enclosed flares have passed third party testing, exceeding the new Quad O compliance standards with 99 percent DRE.
+ABUTEC's enclosed combustors have passed third party testing, exceeding the new Quad O compliance standards with 99 percent DRE and have been recognized by the USEPA as a MFG-tested control device.
 ABUTEC has performed preliminary tests on five models and submitted two models for USEPA certification based upon DRE ranking.
 Our models surpass the current requirements of the USEPA and this is significant due to the projected raise in percentage from 95 to 98 percent in the coming years regarding DRE.

-ABUTEC's Medium and High Temperature Flares meet state and federal regulations burning waste gas at a minimum 99 percent DRE, meaning that almost 100 percent of unburned gas is converted to CO2 and water.
+ABUTEC has introduced a line of products - The ABUTECs (ABUTEC 20, ABUTEC 100, ABUTEC 200) - that meet state and federal regulations burning waste gas at a minimum 99 percent DRE, meaning that almost 100 percent of unburned gas is converted to CO2 and water.
 This burning process, 21 times cleaner than unburned methane, is smokeless and without smell or light pollution.